Gitaton/cs30-major-project/proposal.md

 - etc.

 ## Nice To Have List
-- Other thing
+- Music
-- Yet one more thing
-- etc.
+- Sound Effects